soni12000/SQL_BookStore/README.md

  - The most frequently ordered book.
  - The top 3 most expensive books in the Fantasy genre.
  - The total stock remaining after fulfilling all orders.
- - Customer locations where spending exceeded $30.
+ - Customer locations where spending exceeded $30. and many more...